norhaaklabs/m2idl/content/about.md

 My offer: Strong analytical, problem-solving, computational, and communication skills.
 Extracurricular activities attest my good ethics and my excellent interpersonal skills.

-I’m no religous freak, either you are a believer, atheist or agnositc, I find that everyone of us must strive to make an impact in life.
+I’m no religous freak, either you are a believer, atheist or agnostic, I find that everyone of us must strive to make an impact in life.

 There is this passage from the holy coran that I found inspiring: